Danish Trade Union Confederation

 The Danish Trade Union Confederation (Fagbevægelsens Hovedorganisation, FH) is the largest national trade union centre in Denmark.
-On formation in 2019, it had 79 affiliated unions, with a total of 1.4 million members.
+On formation in 2019, it had 79 affiliated unions, with a total of 1.4 million members out of a population of roughly six million.

 History

 The confederation was founded on 1 January 2019, when the Danish Confederation of Trade Unions (LO) merged with the Confederation of Professionals in Denmark (FTF).
 LO consisted of 18 unions, with a total of one million members, most of whom worked in the private sector, while FTF consisted of 70 professional organisations, with a total of just under 500,000 members, most of whom worked in the public sector.

 LO and FTF began discussing a possible merger in 2015.
 Some affiliates were dubious about the proposition.
 The FTF's Finance Federation opposed the merger, while LO's largest affiliate, the United Federation of Danish Workers (3F), only decided to support it early in March 2018.
 One week after 3F's decision, the FTF and LO voted on the proposal.
 389 out of 400 delegates to the LO conference approved the merger, and 71.4% of voters in the FTF approved.
 The new federation's name and leadership were agreed in October 2018.

 Denmark's other trade union centre, the Danish Confederation of Professional Associations (AC), decided against joining the new federation, arguing that its members' interests differed from those of the members of the LO and FTF.